 I once considered nixing FluentlyForward altogether and making an entire god damn website dedicated to this subject.
 I have so many thoughts and feelings and bills that I want to be passed into laws about the workplace bathroom.

 Since the invention of the smart phone, hemorrhoid companies have never been happier, and bathroom stays have never been longer.
-I used to read comic books on the toilet, but with a glorious iPhone in my hand I can do literally anything I want while I'm on the throne - and then I can tweet about it after (as I so clearly do)
+I used to read comic books on the toilet, but with a glorious iPhone in my hand I can do literally anything I want while I'm on the throne - and then I can tweet about it after (as I in fact do)

 When you're at home: do whatever you want in your bathroom!
-I don't really give a stinky shit!
+I don't really give (or awkwardly overhear) a shit!
 But listen, when it comes to the workplace bathroom - there are rules.
 And I assumed that we all knew what they were, but I have had some experiences that would make you GASP so apparently some of us aren't up-to-date.

 My workplace bathroom rules

 1. Don't even think about going in the middle stall unless it's the only option

 My damn mind is blown to bits that some people do not follow this rule.
 The middle stall should only be used as a last resort in like, every case I can ever think of.
 Leaving that middle stall open gives Stall 1 and Stall 3 a precious, much needed 30 inch space of privacy between each other.
 Taking up occupancy in Middle Stall (also known as No Man's Can) is just a solid no-no (or a liquid no-no, depending on what you had for lunch)

 2. The handicapped stall is a coveted spot so be a team player please!